Anti-trans encounter in San Francisco caught on camera

 "And, of course, as a trans person, I'm more sensitive to gender language," Contino said.

 That was just the beginning.
-The woman goes on to describe herself as a TERF.
-A trans eccentric radical feminist.
+The woman goes on to describe herself as a TERF: a trans exclusionary radical feminist.
 Contino explains, "It means that you think you're a feminist.
 That you care about women's rights.
-You care about lesbian gay and bi, lgb but not t."
+You care about lesbian gay and bi, LGB but not T."

 The woman then threatens physical violence saying she hits hard.
 Contino said, "I was just like flabbergasted.
 I've never been physically threatened in public.
 I've never been berated in public."